ezietsman/seismo/index.md

 ## Welcome

 Seismo is new.
-I need Seismo for finding and extracting signals in really long lightcurves, so I need it to be able to go really fast too, and that means that it needs to be able to advantage of multiple cores or if you have one, the GPU in my computer.
+Seismo is for finding and extracting signals in really long lightcurves, so it needs to be able to go really fast too, and that means that it needs to be able to advantage of multiple cores or GPUs in your computer.

 At the moment Seismo can only do Deeming Periodograms but this will change quickly.